ABHAY-100/edu-code/README.md

 # Edu-Code: My Web Development Journey

-Welcome to my repository, where you can find a collection of coding projects created during my ongoing journey to learn web development.
+Check out my collection of coding projects from when I started learning web development!

 ## Projects

-Explore a variety of web development projects in languages like HTML, CSS, JavaScript, and more.
+Explore a variety of web development projects in like HTML, CSS & JavaScript.

----
 If you have any questions or suggestions, feel free to reach out to me via [contact me](mailto:abhaybalakrishnan977@gmail.com).

 Thank you for visiting Edu-Code! 🚀